Frequently Asked Choice Questions

 That depends on the program and whether or not a student resides in or out of Adams 12.
 For in-district students, high school programs that are not school-wide such as International Baccalaureate, Legacy 2000, and Horizon SOAR are not part of the choice process.
 For out-of-district students, they will only be allowed to apply to a program if that school is open to choice for out-of-district students.

-Extended-day, tuition-based kindergarten programs, charter schools and alternative programs are not part of the choice process.
+Charter schools and alternative programs are not part of the choice process.
 K-8 programs such as STEM Lab, STEM Launch and Hulstrom K-8 are part of the choice process.
-K-5 programs that are school wide such as The Studio School, Leroy Drive PYP, Coronado Hills PYP, McElwain PYP and Thornton PYP are part of the choice process.
-6-8 programs that are school wide such as The Middle Years Program of IB at Century Middle School are part of the Choice process.
+K-5 programs that are school-wide such as The Studio School, Leroy Drive PYP, Coronado Hills PYP, McElwain PYP, and Thornton PYP are part of the choice process.
+6-8 programs that are school-wide such as The Middle Years Program of IB at Century Middle School are part of the Choice process.

-Kindergarteners must be 5-years-old and first graders must be 6-years-old on or before October 1.
+Kindergarteners must be 5-years-old on or before October 1.

 My child is attending a district-managed charter school.
 How do they return to their boundary school?